Help Better Oklahoma’s Roads and Bridges

 Across the country, fuel tax revenues are declining due to increased fuel efficiency and decreased purchasing power for construction supplies.
-To maintain funding for roads and bridge maintenance and construction, Oklahoma is one of many states proactively exploring a pay-per-mile program that could replace the current fuel tax model.
+To maintain funding for roads and bridge maintenance and construction, Oklahoma is one of many states that has now proactively explored a pay-per-mile program that could replace the current fuel tax model.
 This process was mandated by the state legislature passing HB 1712 in 2021.

-Oklahomans have signed up to help solve this potential problem by participating in a state-wide pilot study.
-In this study, they continue driving as normal, test milage reporting technology, acknowledge sample invoices and share feedback about their experience.
+In 2023, 445 Oklahomans volunteered to help solve this potential problem by participating in a state-wide pilot study.
+These Oklahomans drove more than 1.1 million miles during the six month pilot study.
+In this study, they tested and provided feedback on mileage reporting technology, acknowledged sample invoices, and shared feedback about their experience.

 Why Fair Miles